algorandfoundation/arc62/README.md

 > circulating_supply = total - reserve_balance - burned_balance - locked_balance
 > ```
 >
-> In this case the simulated read-only method call would autopopulate 1 external
+> In this case the simulated read-only method call would auto-populate 1 external
 > reference for the ASA and 3 external reference accounts (Reserve, Burned and Locked).

 #### Example 2